dma-graveyard/MaritimeCloudPortalTestbed/README.md

 MaritimeCloudPortalTestbed
 ==========================

-(Temporar repository until portal code is ready to go public)
+(Temporal repository until portal code is ready to go public)

 A tool that offers Identity & Access Management of the Maritime Cloud Services as well as management of services published in Maritime Cloud.